giadilli/giada-website/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Ph.D.
+subtitle: Ethicist at <a href='https://huggingface.co'>Hugging Face</a> | Ph.D.
 Candidate in Philosophy at <a href='https://snd.sorbonne-universite.fr/giada-pistilli/'>Sorbonne Université</a>.

 profile:
   align: right